-Children, this is the picture of “XML”.
+Children, that is the picture of “XML”.
 Document Markup Language.
 It was used by the end of the XX-th century.

 This was a post from May 2015.
-Unfortunately it is still actual in May 2018.
+Unfortunately, it is still actual in May 2021.

 .NET and SharePoint in particular are two likely offenders here.
-It is now 2015 (May) … Oops?
-It is already 2018, May.
+It is now 2021 (May) … Oops?

 This subject (XML in software development) has been reiterated to death.
 And back.

-It is 2015 (or rather 2018) and there are (still) major development platforms with massive following (hint: Node.JS), using just JSON.
-There are tools (hint: Grunt, et all) using JSON.
+It is 2021 and there are major development platforms with the massive following (hint: Node.JS), using just JSON.
+And there are tools (hint: Grunt, and everybody else) using JSON.
 There are global concepts and platforms (hint: npm), using just JSON .

-It is 2018 and software world has moved to JSON (no hints here).
+It is 2021 and the software world has moved to JSON (no hints here).
 XML is invented (ages ago) and is designed to be used as Document Markup Language.
 Let me rephrase this: text format for describing document layout and content (hint: think of HTML).
-Did I already mentioned it is 2018?
-Well perhaps MSFT / Visual Studio, decision makers aka “stars of legacy Olympics” need to be reminded what year this is.
+Did I already mention it is 2021?
+Well, perhaps MSFT / Visual Studio, decision-makers aka “star winners of legacy Olympics” need to be reminded what year this is.
 As a side note.

-I think I can speak for a vast majority of developers, when I say: Please do not make me “enjoy” Visual Studio XML editor and PLEASE, do not make me deal with configuration files like this one:
+I think I can speak for a vast majority of developers when I say: Please do not make me “enjoy” Visual Studio and PLEASE, do not make me deal with configuration files like this one:

 <!---These references should be considered "infrastructure" references and should be used exactly as described -->